elisavetsky/thesykstem/content/product/the-sykstem-hoodie-black/index.md

 ---
-title: the warming sykstem
+title: "the warming sykstem"
-product_type: hoodie
+product_type: "hoodie"
 is_women:
 is_men:
 is_unisex: true